vihank/donkeycar/README.md

 developed for hobbyists and students with a focus on allowing fast experimentation and easy community contributions.

+This fork has my implementation of AdvGan from the paper by Xiao et al. (2019) https://arxiv.org/pdf/1801.02610.pdf.

 #### Quick Links
 * [Donkeycar Updates & Examples](http://donkeycar.com)
 * [Build instructions and Software documentation](http://docs.donkeycar.com)